jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Cloud-Box-Document.md

 3. Why can’t I view some files?

 The above situation is due to the permission settings of files and folders.
-If you need to view relevant documents, please contact your organization administrator to change the settings, or ask other colleagues to share the files with you by using “External Sharing”.
+If you need to view relevant documents, please contact your organization administrator to change the settings, or ask other colleagues to share the files with you by using "External Sharing".